Nucleation and growth for the Ising model in $d$ dimensions at very low temperatures: The Metropolis dynamics

 Let

 Then $p(\cdot,\cdot)$ is a matrix of transition probabilities, and

-This is exactly the same equation as in the case of a discrete--time Markov chain with transition matrix $p(\cdot,\cdot)$.
-This way the continuous--time formula can be deduced from its discrete--time counterpart.
+This is exactly the same equation as in the case of a discrete-time Markov chain with transition matrix $p(\cdot,\cdot)$.
+This way the continuous-time formula can be deduced from its discrete-time counterpart.

-\subsection{The Metropolis dynamics.}
+\subsection{The Metropolis dynamics}

-We suppose from now onwards that we deal with a family of continuous--time homogeneous Markov processes $(X_t)_{t\geq 0}$ indexed by a positive parameter~$\beta$ (the inverse temperature).
-Thus the state space and the transition rates change with~$\beta$.
+We suppose from now onward that we are dealing with a family of continuous-time homogeneous Markov processes $(X_t)_{t\geq0}$ indexed by a positive parameter $\beta$ (the inverse temperature).
+In particular, the state space and the transition rates change with $\beta$.
 We suppose that these processes evolve under a Metropolis dynamics.
-More precisely, let $\alpha:\cX\times\cX\to [0,1]$ be a symmetric irreducible transition kernel on~$\cX$, that is $\alpha(x,y)=\alpha(y,x)$ for $x,y\in\cX$ and
+More precisely, let $\alpha\dvtx \cX\times\cX\to[0,1]$ be a symmetric irreducible transition kernel on $\cX$, that is, $\alpha(x,y)=\alpha(y,x)$ for $x,y\in\cX$ and

-Let $H:\cX\to\R$ be an energy defined on~$\cX$.
+Let $H\dvtx \cX\to\R$ be an energy defined on $\cX$.
 We suppose that the transition rates $c(x,y)$ are given by

-The irreducibility hypothesis ensures the existence of a unique invariant probability measure~$\nu$ for the Markov process~$(X_t)_{t\geq 0}$.
-We have then, for any~$x,y\in\cX$ and $t\geq 0$,
+The irreducibility hypothesis ensures the existence of a unique invariant probability measure $\nu$ for the Markov process $(X_t)_{t\geq0}$.
+We have then, for any $x,y\in\cX$ and $t\geq0$,

-In the case where $\alpha(x,y)\in\{\,0,1\,\}$ for $x,y\in\cX$, the invariant measure~$\nu$ is the Gibbs distribution associated to the Hamiltonian~$H$ at inverse temperature~$\beta$, and we have
+In the case where $\alpha(x,y)\in\{ 0,1 \}$ for $x,y\in\cX$, the invariant measure $\nu$ is the Gibbs distribution associated to the Hamiltonian $H$ at inverse temperature $\beta$, and we have

-We will send $\beta$ to $\infty$ and we seek asymptotic estimates on the law of exit from a subset of~$\cX$.
+We will send $\beta$ to $\infty$, and we seek asymptotic estimates on the law of exit from a subset of $\cX$.
 The exact formulas given in the previous section can be exploited when the cardinality of the space $\cX$ and the degree of the communication graph are not too large, so that the number of terms in the sums is negligible on the exponential scale.
-More precisely, let $\deg(\alpha)$ be the degree of the communication kernel $\alpha$, i.e.,
+More precisely, let $\deg(\alpha)$ be the degree of the communication kernel $\alpha$, that is,

-We suppose that $\alpha(x,y)\in\{\,0,1\,\}$ for $x,y\in\cX$ and that
+We suppose that $\alpha(x,y)\in\{ 0,1 \}$ for $x,y\in\cX$ and that

-Under this hypothesis, for any subset~$W$ of $\cX$, the number of graphs in $G(W)$ is bounded by
+Under this hypothesis, for any subset $W$ of $\cX$, the number of graphs in $G(W)$ is bounded by

-From lemma~\ref{dfe}, we have then for a subset~$W$ of~$\cX$, $y$ in~$W$ and~$x$ in~$\cX$,
+From Lemma \ref{dfe}, we have then for a subset $W$ of $\cX$, $y$ in $W$ and $x$ in $\cX$,

 where the graphs $g^*_{x,y}$ and $g^*_{W}$ are chosen so that

 For $g$ a graph over $\cX$ we set

 so that $c(g)=\exp(-\beta V(g))$.
 The previous inequalities yield then